Saswatsusmoy/AarogyaAI/README.md

 - **Login Problems**: Ensure you're using the correct username and password
 - **Payment Issues**: Check your payment method and try again
 - **Appointment Booking**: Verify doctor availability and time slots
+- **Video Consultation Issues**: Check your internet connection and browser compatibility
 - **Technical Issues**: Refresh the page or try logging out and back in

 ### Getting Help